 - Eye of round: You can use a number of different cuts of meat for jerky, but found eye of round to work really well.

-- Flavors: Liquid smoke, Worcestershire sauce and soy sauce
+- Flavors: Liquid smoke, Worcestershire sauce and soy sauce.
+You can also use culinary mesquite powder for smokiness.

 - Spices: Ground black pepper, garlic powder, onion powder and ginger powder.
 For extra kick you can add cayenne pepper.